Insights and Updates

 Step 6: Build a Bankruptcy Response Playbook

-You are not stuck waiting years for the court to distribute cents on the dollar.
-There is a market for bankruptcy claims.
-Hedge funds and debt buyers purchase claims at a discount in exchange for taking on the risk.
+You are not required to wait out the court process.
+A secondary market exists where distressed debt buyers purchase bankruptcy claims at a discount in exchange for taking on the recovery risk.

-- File a clean Proof of Claim because buyers will not touch incomplete filings
+- File a clean, complete proof of claim.
+Buyers will not purchase incomplete filings.

-- Find buyers through distressed debt firms or platforms like Xclaim or ClaimTrader
+- Find buyers through platforms like Xclaim or ClaimTrader, or through distressed debt firms.

-- Expect offers between 10 and 60 cents on the dollar depending on claim size, recovery odds, and your position
+- Expect offers between 10 and 60 cents on the dollar, depending on claim size, priority position, and estimated recovery odds.

 The Best Defense Is Prevention